cauliyang/academic/content/en/post/cofiguration-of-my-mac/index.md

 - [Imagine][] Compress images before you upload somewhere. light and powerful!
 - [Magnet][] A tool is used to manage windows for different applications
 - [Office][] :smile:
-- [MonitorControl][] It manage brightness and sound for different monitors
+- [MonitorControl][] It manages brightness and sound for different monitors
 - [Monodraw][] A tool is used to design fancy ASCII strings
 - [PDF Expert][] Best pdf reader in Mac
 - [PicGo][] A tool is used to upload images to _Web service_ like _Github_.
 It is beneficial for writing blogs.
-- [SnippetsLab][] My favouriate tool stored code snippets, and it can be integrated with Alfred
+- [SnippetsLab][] My favorite tool stored code snippets, and it can be integrated with Alfred
 - [Xcode][] :smile:
 - [zoom][] MEETING!
 - [Xmind][] XMind always makes your creative and keeps your minds clears
 - [Transmit][] Upload, download and manage files on servers with beautiful and powerful UI
-- [Time Sink][] Time Sink a good tool to record your using time to track your behaviour
+- [Time Sink][] Time Sink a good tool to record your using time to track your behavior
 - [SoundSource][] SoundSource can help you get truly powerful control over all the audio
 - [Reeder 5][] A RSS reader and keep control of your reading
 - [Path Finder][] Better file manager for Macos